mcplay/support.mcplay.biz/en/rules.md

     - Share other people's personal information, or your own personal information is not allowed.
   6. No cheating and exploiting
     - Client performance changes, drawing changes, HUD changes, minimaps (without entities and players) are allowed.
-    - If you find a bug or exploit, please report it in the Discord or Forum.
+    - If you find a bug or exploit, please report it.
   7. No intentionally crashing or producing lag

 # Survival rules